 The Project's GP land use designation of Business & Commerce offer a wide range of potential development.
 "Business & Commerce includes uses such as, but not limited to, business parks, offices, warehouses, regional hospitals, high density residential that supports the area, and other light industrial uses that are also appropriate in certain areas".
-Given the site's proximity to existing residential development, the anticipated use as a data center provides a relatively low-intensity land use and will prove to be a good neighbor.
-Additionally, the PAD overlay will ensure proper screening and buffering measures are installed along the western side of the project.
+Given the site's proximity to existing residential development, the anticipated use as a data center provides a relatively low-intensity land use.